RuboGubo/RuboGubo/README.md

-# RuboGubo
+# Hi!
+I'm RuboGubo

-"Automate yourself out of a job"
+_"Automate yourself out of a job"_

-Hi! it's me!

 I'm a BSc Computer Science student currently on track for a first.